yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    2. Add environment variables `SF_APP_NAME` and `SF_PROJECT_NAME` with appropriate values.
    ![](images/python_aws_picture1.png)

-## Trace to Log Body
+## Capture Request Body from Trace

-For the transactions that are HTTP requests which contain the request body, the sfPython trace agent capture the request body and store it in the SnappyFlow with the specific index and document type.
+This feature allows you to save the request body of the HTTP transactions to a specific index such as a log.

 :::caution